binarysculptor/wallet/doc/zmq.md

 request/reply, and push/pull.

-The Liberty Core daemon can be configured to act as a trusted "border router", implementing the pivx wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Liberty Core daemon can be configured to act as a trusted "border router", implementing the liberty wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for